abi-noel/taylor-series/README.md

 each estimate and its error is displayed to the user iteratively rather than suddenly.
 As such, each row of the table displayed on the website is dynamically generated in JavaScript at each pass of the interval.
 This creates a more asthetically pleasing UI than if the table had appeared instantaneously upon calculation.

+## Running the Program

+After serving the website locally, press the "Calculate Pi" button to begin the iterations.

+The page must be refreshed in order to rerun calculation.